Carpenter Ants vs. Termites | Vital Distinctions to Save Your Property

 • Treatment of the soil.
 The ground is contaminated with termiticide.
 As a result, termites are killed as they crawl through the soil.

 • Wood treatments.
-Infested wood is targeted for treatment, and an active infestation should be treated.
-It also benefits the prevention of further infestations.
-This works as it penetrates the wood and prevents termites from consuming it.
-Prime and paint it when the termite spray, such as borate, has set.
-Borate spray deters termites.
-To do this, you will need 1 teaspoon of borax powder to 8 oz of hot water, mix until thoroughly dissolved.
+Infested wood should be treated.
+Prime and paint it when the termite spray, such as borate which deters termites, has set.
+To do this, you will need 1 teaspoon of borax powder to 8 ounces of hot water, mix until thoroughly dissolved.

 Here is a video about borate wood treatment: